WVU-ASEL/glidar/README.md

 Items with asterisks are pretty much essential, but you might be able to get the code working with older versions of ImageMagick/Magick++ and GLFW.

-There's an older version of the software which uses a regular Makefile instead of CMake, so it's also possible -- but inadvisable -- to use GLIDAR without CMake.
+There's an older version of the software which uses a regular Makefile instead of CMake, so it's also possible &mdash; but inadvisable &mdash; to use GLIDAR without CMake.

 ## Installation ##